pulkitcs21/CS134/README.md

 # CS134
 Making World 1-1 of Mario Using Java and OpenGL
+---
+## Getting Started
+---
+# Installing
+This project can be downloaded using clone or by getting the zip file.

+To run the game, double click on file "MARIO.JAR" Enjoy the game!
+---
+### Controls
+ - Up key = JUMP
+ - Left key = Left
+ - Right Key = Right
+ - W         = Camera up
+ - A         = Camera Left
+ - S         = Camera Right
+ - D         = Camera down
+ - Space     = Projectile

+---
 ## Description
 The goal of this project was to learn game development using Java and OpenGL.
 The game I decided to make was a clone of Mario super bros world 1.